clairesunstudio/slidev-dataviz/week1.md

 - [Mike Bostock Generative Art on Observable](https://observablehq.com/@mbostock/altered-world)

 <!--
-Michael Bostock is an American computer scientist and data visualization specialist.
-He is one of the co-creators of Observable and a key developer of D3.js, a JavaScript library used to produce dynamic, interactive data visualizations for web browsers.
+Michael Bostock He has been a data visualization specialist for the NYT.
+He is an American computer scientist - is one of the co-creators of Observable and a key developer of D3.js, a JavaScript library used to produce dynamic, interactive data visualizations for web browsers.
 A lot of the Javascript based dataviz libraries are based upon D3.
 -->

 ---